Freeriding Violations and SEC Whistleblower Rewards

 Lynn should have waited a trading day and two additional days to make the second trade or deposited cash into her account to cover the trade.

-Freeriding and Whistleblower Rewards
+Freeriding Violations and Whistleblower Rewards

 Whistleblowers who know of a freeriding scheme may file claims anonymously and apply for rewards with the help of an experienced SEC whistleblower attorney.
 Awards range between 10% and 30% of the monies collected.
 Award percentages depend on the quality of the information provided by the whistleblower.